Logo

 The 15th-century Scotichronicon tells that Merlin himself underwent a triple-death, at the hands of some shepherds of the under-king Meldred: stoned and beaten by the shepherds, he falls over a cliff and is impaled on a stake, his head falls forward into the water, and he drowns.

-Merlin was one of eight British magical figures that were commemorated on a series of UK postage stamps issued by the Royal Mail in 2011.
+Merlin was one of eight British magical figures who were commemorated on a series of UK postage stamps issued by the Royal Mail in 2011, and one of the three Arthurian figures commemorated on the gold and silver British pound coins issued by the Royal Mint in 2023.